 - cost of works and reduction in maintenance costs;

 Priorities are subject to annual review, to allow for ranking of existing projects and consideration of new projects based on changed circumstances, public demand, and funding grants that may be received.

-Pedestrian and Mobility Plan (PAMP) - Adopted by Council 20th July 2016
+Pedestrian Access and Mobility Plan (PAMP) - Adopted by Council 20th July 2016